-Adaptive clothing is the new focus of the fashion industry as more special needs customers with physical disabilities vote with their pocketbooks.
+Adaptive clothing for wheelchairs and prosthetics is the new focus of the fashion industry as more special needs customers with physical disabilities vote with their pocketbooks.
 It may take a village to raise a child, but the disabled community has brought attention to the clothing options needed for those with limited mobility,

 Adaptive clothing should feature any of these adaptive designs